Stop Funding Overfishing

 Countries have until 2020 to reach a WTO agreement that would stop harmful fisheries subsidies.
 If they can't put their differences aside, the deal may fall through.
 We need your help to make sure it doesn't.

-This June, governments around the world must fulfil their commitment to curb the public money that supports overfishing and degrades our ocean.
+This year, governments around the world must fulfil their commitment to curb the public money that supports overfishing and degrades our ocean.
 After nearly two decades of negotiations at the World Trade Organization (WTO), now is the moment for leaders to act to end harmful fisheries subsidies.
-Ahead of the WTO’s Ministerial Conference, which is scheduled to launch on World Ocean Day, 132 organizations from around the world urge world leaders to reach a meaningful agreement to stop these harmful subsidies as time has run out.
+147 organizations from around the world urge world leaders to reach a meaningful agreement to stop these harmful subsidies in 2020 as time has run out.

 Despite the fact that a third of fish stocks are already exploited beyond sustainable levels1, governments continue to provide an estimated US$22billion every year in harmful subsidies that increase fishing capacity.2 While these subsidies may be aimed at helping coastal communities, they can instead encourage fishing beyond profitable and sustainable levels in coastal waters and on the high seas, degrading the very resources on which these communities depend and jeopardising the future of the industry they set out to support.

 In 2015, world leaders recognized the damage that harmful subsidies cause to fish stocks and the marine environment when they adopted the United Nations Sustainable Development Goals (SDGs), a blueprint to achieve a better and more sustainable future for all.
 SDG Target 14.6 tasked governments with reaching a new agreement at the WTO to eliminate harmful subsidies by 2020.
-This deadline has mobilized the international community but makes the WTO’s Twelfth Ministerial Conference, this June, our last, best chance to achieve meaningful reform.
+This deadline has mobilized the international community as 2020 is our last, best chance to achieve meaningful reform.

 The final international agreement must trigger prompt and significant reductions by the largest subsidizers.
 Moreover, it must establish a binding framework that drives the phase out of all harmful subsidies that contribute to fleet overcapacity and overfishing, and eliminates subsidies to illegal, unreported and unregulated fishing by all WTO member governments.
 Countries at all stages of development should be prepared to improve the health of their fisheries and support the livelihoods of their fishers by reforming their fisheries subsidies programs once an agreement is reached.
 Anything less would miss this generational opportunity to replot the course of global fishing fleets toward sustainability, improve the health of ocean ecosystems, and help ensure that the ocean will continue to provide for the many millions who depend on it, now and into the future.